mesamundiinc/D20PRO-Hero-Lab-Native-Importer/README.md

 Create a `gradle.properties` file in the working directory and populate it with the following line:
 ```
+sourceD20PRODir=D:/apps/d20Pro3.7.3
 targetD20PRODir=D:/apps/d20Pro3.7.3
 ```
-where `targetD20PRODir` is where you have installed D20PRO.
-This property is used to:
+where `sourceD20PRODir` and `targetD20PRODir` are where you have installed D20PRO.
+These properties are used to:
 1. find the `D20PRO.jar` and other dependencies needed to compile the JAR.
 2. deploy the import .jar to the proper location in `judge\addon\creature`.